revanthkrishnamg/Email-SignUp-AB-Test/README.md

 # A/B Testing Experiment: Urban Wear Email Sign-Up Improvement

-## Project Overview

-This project focuses on an A/B testing experiment conducted for Urban Wear, a clothing brand preparing to launch its eCommerce store.
-The goal of the experiment was to maximize the number of email sign-ups on the brand's pre-launch page by testing whether changing the submit button color from blue to green would result in a higher sign-up rate.

 ## Business Objective

 Urban Wear's business objective was to increase the number of email sign-ups from potential customers before the official launch of the eCommerce store.
 The A/B test was designed to determine whether a simple UI change—switching the color of the submit button—could lead to a measurable improvement in sign-up rates.